cbourke/ComputerScienceI/hacks/hack2.0/readme.md

     are known to be correct using means other than your program (a calculator, online tool, etc.).

--   Name your program `airDistance.c`, and turn it in via webhandin, making sure that it runs and executes correctly in the grader.
+-   Name your program `airDistance.c`, and turn it in; make sure that it runs and executes correctly in the grader.

 -   Remember to RTM (Read The Manual) on the math library to see which function(s) you may find useful and how to use them.